itfanr/ros2-wiki/Pre-release-test-status.md

     * ~~https://github.com/ros2/system_tests/pull/38~~
       * merged
 * Create up-to-date packages from a known state (e.g. create .repos file with hashed as gist)
-* From-binary installation (best to start with a clean VM):
+* From-binary installation (best to start with a clean VM) using https://github.com/ros2/ros2/releases/tag/pre-alpha-rc1:
   * Windows
   * Linux
     * Brian :heavy_check_mark: (tried on my normal Ubuntu developer machine)
   * OSX
     * Brian :heavy_check_mark: (tried on my Mac, which is also where the binaries were built)
-* From-source installation (best to start with a clean VM):
+* From-source installation (best to start with a clean VM) using https://gist.github.com/dirk-thomas/25906bd5af20e64d311c:
   * Windows
   * Linux
    * OpenSplice OSRF Debs